openmls/openmls/book/src/user_manual/join_from_welcome.md

 {{#include ../../../openmls/tests/book_code_discard_welcome.rs:not_join_group_welcome}}
 ```

 The next step is to process the `Welcome`.
+This removes the consumed `KeyPackage` from the `StorageProvider`, unless it is a last resort `KeyPackage`.
 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code_discard_welcome.rs:not_join_group_processed_welcome}}
 ```